 Several public health initiatives are aimed at preventing teens from smoking.
-These include raising taxes on cigarettes; passing laws to restrict exposure to secondhand smoke and tobacco advertising and to prevent young people from purchasing cigarettes; and launching mass media campaigns to encourage prevention.
+These include raising taxes on cigarettes, which makes them more expensive; passing laws to restrict exposure to secondhand smoke and tobacco advertising and to prevent young people from purchasing cigarettes; and launching mass media campaigns to encourage prevention.
 In addition, a number of school-based prevention programs are offered nationwide.

 These efforts seem to be having an impact.
 Data collected by the Centers for Disease Control and Prevention indicate that the proportion of teens who smoked in any given month fell from a high of 36% in 1997 to 23% in 2005.
 But that still means nearly one in four teens are smoking cigarettes.

 Once hooked, many teens do try to quit.
+Anywhere from 55% to 65% of smokers ages 12 to 18 have attempted to stop smoking, according to surveys.
 But most teens (like most adults) need help to kick the habit.

-The most current clinical practice guideline encourages clinicians to ask teens about smoking behavior during office visits, and then use age-appropriate methods to help teens to quit.
+The most current clinical practice guideline encourages physicians, nurses, and other clinicians to ask teens about smoking behavior during office visits, and then use age-appropriate methods to help teens to quit.
 The guideline recommends that clinicians do the following:

-- Regularly screen adolescents and their parents to determine whether they smoke and, if so, suggest interventions to stop.
+Regularly screen adolescents and their parents to determine whether they smoke and, if so, provide encouragement and suggest interventions to stop smoking.